 - Picostim can thus be implanted in a single surgical step, allowing two or more patients to be scheduled per day rather than one as is presently the case, significantly improving productivity of surgical teams.

 Picostim leads to shorter and simpler procedures and reduced requirement for revision surgery.
 Cost savings stem from reductions in resource utilisation and from reduction in medication expenditure as motor symptoms improve.
-An initial health economic study performed by the UK NHS assessed these savings to be up to £14 million per year for treatment of Parkinson’s disease alone.
+An initial health economic study performed by the UK NHS assessed these savings to be up to £14 million for treatment of Parkinson’s disease alone.

 Picostim transforms the patient experience, with a better cosmetic appearance and no possibility of lead wire breakage or fibrosis around the lead in the neck, which is a cause of stiffness and pain.